SammysHP/rampinglight/README.md

 If users want a strobe mode, they usually want it for defence purposes.
 Thus it should be possible to enter it as fast as possible.

 If strobe is enabled in the preferences, the flashlight always starts in a fast strobe mode.
 Then a single press of the power switch enters normal flashlight mode.

-### Moonlight mode

-It is the same as with the strobe mode: If users want a moonlight mode, they usually want it as the first mode.

-If moonlight is enabled in the preferences, the flashlight always starts with a moonlight level.
-Then a single press of the power switch enters normal flashlight mode.

-It should be obvious that strobe and moonlight modes are mutually exclusive.
-The strobe mode takes precedence if both options are enabled.

 ### Low voltage protection